A.

 Correct- I have taught you a few things.

-39. When cardinal and ordinal are used together ordinal preceds the cardinal.
+39. When cardinal and ordinal are used together ordinal preceds the

 For example,